neoliang/cocos2d-x-lua-animation-lib/README.md

 a lua lib that wrap animation

 # usage
-copy files in directory lua to you cocos2d-x project
+copy files in directory lua to the lua directory of your cocos2d-x project
+warnning: this rep only compatible  with cocos2d-x 2.x

 #code
 ```lua